Below are several methods that explain how to fix Android 5.0 WiFi problems and Android 5.1 WiFi problems.

-Both Android 5.1 and Android 5.0 experience similar Wifi issues that cause users to be unable to connect to certain Wi-Fi networks or are unable to browse the Internet even after connecting to a Wi-Fi network with a working Internet connection.
-Bellow are several methods that explain how to fix Android 5.0 Wifi problems and Android 5.1 Wifi problems
+Both Android 5.1 and Android 5.0 experience similar WiFi issues that cause users to be unable to connect to specific WiFi networks or are unable to browse the Internet even after connecting to a WiFi network with a working Internet connection.

-Solution 1: Restart your Device and Router to fix Android 5.1 wifi Problem
+Solution 1: Restart your Android Device and WiFi Router to fix the Android 5.1 WiFi Problem

-While it might sound silly, for most users our first solution to their Android 5.1 WiFi problem.
+While it might sound silly, rebooting your Android device is our first solution to troubleshoot an Android 5.1 WiFi problem.
 This solution has worked for most users.
-We recommend you restart your router first (unplug it, wait for 10 seconds and plug the power cord back in) and then restart your Android 5.0 / 5.1 device.
+We recommend you restart your WiFi router first (unplug it, wait for 10 seconds and plug the power cord back in) and then restart your Android 5.0 / 5.1 device.
 Restart your Android device by pressing the power button for some seconds until it powers off.

-It might be that you are using the wrong Wifi bands (frequency).
-By default this is on automatic but you might need to manually specify if you are connecting to a 5GHz or 2.4GHz Wifi router.
-This can be changed by heading over to Settings > Wi-Fi > Advanced > Wi-Fi frequency band.
-Choose either “5GHz” or “2.4GHz”
+You might be using the wrong WiFi bands (frequency).
+By default, this is automatic, but you might need to manually specify if you are connecting to a 5GHz or 2.4GHz WiFi router.
+This can be changed by heading over to Settings > WiFi > Advanced > wifi frequency band.
+Choose either “5GHz” or “2.4GHz.”

 Solution 4: Factory Reset your device